geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_ProPlus.md

 1. On the Client 1 VM (LON-CL1), you should still be logged in as Laura Atkins.

-2. You should still be in Laura’s **My account** window, since this is where you left off at the end of the prior task.
-Under the **Office apps &amp; devices** section, the **Install Office** button now appears, since Laura is assigned an Office 365 E5 license and the global Office download setting is turned On.<br/>
+2. You should still be in Laura’s **My account** window since this is where you left off at the end of the prior task.
+Under the **Office apps &amp; devices** section, the **Install Office** button now appears since Laura is assigned an Office 365 E5 license and the global Office download setting is turned On.<br/>

 	‎**Important:** Selecting this **Install Office** button will install the 64 bit, English version of Microsoft 365 Apps for enterprise.
 However, if you want to install a different language or version, then select **View apps &amp; devices**, which opens the **Apps &amp; devices** page; this enables you to select a different language and version of Microsoft 365 Apps for enterprise to install.  <br/>

-	Since Laura wants to install the 64 bit English version of Microsoft 365 Apps for enterprise, select the **Install Office** button.
+	Since Laura wants to install the 64-bit English version of Microsoft 365 Apps for enterprise, select the **Install Office** button.

 3. In the **Just a few more steps** window that appears, select **Close**.

-4. In the notification bar that appears at the bottom of the page, select **Save** to download the 64 bit Microsoft 365 Apps for enterprise installation wizard to the client PC.
+4. In the notification bar that appears at the bottom of the page, select **Save** to download the 64-bit Microsoft 365 Apps for enterprise installation wizard to the client PC.

 5. Once the Microsoft 365 Apps for enterprise installation file has finished downloading, select **Run** in the notification bar that appears at the bottom of the page.